Three years ago, my husband suffered a gruesome shoulder injury.

 This award honors an entrepreneurial initiative in the health care business scene that is making strides in the industry.

-- Will Metcalf, associate vice president for research development and strategic partnerships, University of Louisville
+- Will Metcalf, associate vice president for research and innovation, University of Louisville

 - Julia Regan, co-founder and CEO, RxLightning